 19-21 June, Newcastle

-In addition to the regular events being held we are also going to be hosting the following events for EFPA at our London office (unless otherwise specified):
+In addition to our regular events we also hosted the following events for EFPA:

 EFPA SC Psychology and Health

 EFPA SC Board of Scientific Affairs